 Michael Woodward is a patent attorney specializing in patent preparation and prosecution before the United States Patent and Trademark Office.
-He has experience in conducting all phases of prosecution for U.S. and foreign patent applications related to computer software, telecommunications, networking devices, and mechanical devices.
+He has experience in conducting all phases of prosecution for U.S. and foreign patent applications in areas such as AI/ML, electrical hardware and software, 5G/6G telecommunications, financial technologies, cloud computing, memory operations, networking devices, medical devices, and mechanical systems.

 Prior to joining Harrity & Harrity, Michael worked at a boutique intellectual property law firm where his practice focused on patent preparation, prosecution, litigation, and patent portfolio management.
-While in law school, Michael served as the Executive Managing Editor of the Albany Law Review, President of the Intellectual Property Law Society, and was a Sponsler Honors Teaching Fellow.
+While in law school, Michael served as the Executive Managing Editor of the Albany Law Review, President of the Intellectual Property Law Society.
 He graduated from Albany Law School with a concentration in intellectual property with honors.

 Amending Alice: Eliminating the Undue Burden of “Significantly More”, 2019 Intellectual Property Law Review 179, originally published at 81 Alb.
 L. Rev. 329 (2018)